 BROWNIAN MOTION

-Watch the erratic movement of the orange puck as ball bearings strike it randomly from all sides.
-Robert Brown made the same observation of a feather floating on pond water and mistakenly thought this was evidence of a microscopic life.
-It was Einstein who eventually put forth the correct explanation, the molecular interaction of atoms caused the erratic movement of the feather!
+Observe the erratic movement of the orange puck as you control the speed of ball bearings that strike it randomly from all sides.
+Robert Brown made the same observation of minute particles in a water sample under a microscope and mistakenly thought this was evidence of a microscopic life.
+It was Einstein who eventually put forth the correct explanation: it was the molecular interaction of atoms that caused the erratic movement!Download a Printable Version (PDF)

 Related Exhibits: Compressing Air Heats It